Hurricane Florence To Test FEMA, Trump Administration

 Despite the distractions, FEMA officials say they are prepared to lead the government's response to Florence.

-FEMA Associate Administrator Jeffrey Byard told All Things Considered host Audi Cornish that Florence "presents a lot of challenges," citing the expected storm surge of 9 to 13 feet in some areas in particular.
-But he said the agency is in close coordination with the states, and was "well positioned and ready to respond to the needs of our citizens."
+FEMA Associate Administrator Jeffrey Byard told All Things Considered host Audie Cornish that Florence "presents a lot of challenges," citing the expected storm surge of 9 to 13 feet in some areas in particular.
+But he said the agency is in close coordination with the states and was "well positioned and ready to respond to the needs of our citizens."

 FEMA Associate Administrator On Hurricane Florence Preparations